DIGITAL PAINTING COMIC ART IN PHOTOSHOP

 NOTE: Be sure to save your work continuously

-Remember each path represents a different piece of your artwork so you’ll want to color each piece separately.
+Remember each path represents a different piece of your artwork so you can to color each piece separately.

 Once you have your clipping paths all defined change the fill color of your bottom Background layer to White.
 Then it’s a simple matter of choosing the colors you want for a particular path, create a new layer in the Layers palette, go back to the Paths palette and select the path you want to fill, convert the path to a selection and fill the path with the color you chose.